Ada-Developers-Academy/core-cs-fundamentals/recursion/reading-recursive-code.md

 We can imagine that a recursive function will handle recursive cases by calling itself, until it reaches a base case.
 Most recursive functions will follow this pattern:

-1. If some condition is met
+1. If some condition is met and we're handling the base case
-   - Solve using the base case
+   - Solve using the base case's solution
 1. Else
    - Solve by recursively calling the same function with different input